top of page

 Get to know Final Draft very well.
 There are features like revisions or locked pages that are crucial for a writers' assistant, and a lot of what happens while shooting on the stage is dependent on getting the right pages from you.

-In terms of the note taking, a general sense of episodic story structure and being able to type fast will help greatly.
+In terms of the note taking, a general sense of episodic story structure and an ability to type fast will help greatly.

 In addition, understanding the flow of a writers' room will be hugely beneficial.